 Knowing why recycling is so vital for tackling climate change is an important motivation.
 By recycling more, the earth will depend less on non-renewable resources and will therefore burn fewer fossil fuels.
 This is what ultimately helps to combat climate change and overflowing landfills.

 The average person throws away around 400kg of waste each year.
 So continuing with the line of thinking that one person can’t make a difference really loses value.

 Imagine the environmental impact if EVERYONE committed to sustainable practices like recycling?
+Think about all the clothes that could be reused to reduce the impacts of fast fashion.
 To find out more take a peek at our article all about recycling and what happens to it!